-Getzin is entering his third season as the head volleyball coach at Winona State.
+Getzin is entering his fourth season as the head volleyball coach at Winona State.

 In his second year the Warriors continued to show improvement, reaching the NSIC Championship game.
 The team won 20 matches in 2015, a feat which had not been accomplished since 1993, and were ranked 22nd in the final AVCA Poll.
 During the season the Warriors had four wins over top-ten ranked opponents on the year.

 Upon completing his first season, Getzin helped lead the Warriors to one of their most successful years in program history.
 The Warriors finished 2014 with a 19-8 record and a 14-6 record in NSIC play, finishing fifth in the conference.
 Getzin's .703 win percentage in his first season at WSU marks the second-best single season win percentage in program history since LaVonne Fiereck led WSU to a 28-10 (.737) record in 1990.

 Getzin also helped mold outside hitter Danielle Rampart into a great player in her first year in the program, helping her earn all-NSIC First Team accolades as well as earn AVCA Central Region Freshman of the Year honors.

 The Warriors performed just as remarkably in the classroom away from the court under Getzin, earning the AVCA Team Academic Award for the ninth straight year.

 Before coming to WSU, Getzin spent 12 seasons as the head coach at Ole Miss, taking a program stuck at the bottom of the SEC and leading it to three appearances in the NCAA Tournament.
 An outstanding recruiter and in-game coach, Getzin was named the SEC Coach of the Year in both 2006 and 2007.